 Moreover, in accordance with Article 9 of the Internal Rules, the designation of a Reference Laboratory shall be withdrawn if the Reference Laboratory fails to comply with the provisions of the ToRs and the present Rules.
 In such cases, the Director General of the OIE, after consulting the appropriate OIE Specialist Commission and OIE Council and notifying the Delegate of the country, proposes the withdrawal to the Assembly.

-According to the February and September 2016 meeting reports of the Commissions, four critical points for consideration when evaluating a laboratory’s performance were identified:
+In 2016, the Specialist Commissions and the Director General of the OIE, identified five critical points for consideration when evaluating a laboratory’s performance:

-i) the lack of submission of an annual report;
+i) the lack of submission of annual report;

-ii) no progress or explanation provided on achievement of accreditation to ISO 17025 or equivalent quality management system, ideally with relevant tests included in the scope of the accreditation;
+ii) the lack of accreditation to ISO 17025 or equivalent quality management system, ideally with relevant tests included in the scope of the accreditation;

 iii) a pattern revealing lack of diagnostic activity or production and supply of reference material related to the disease or pathogen;